Marlin-DE200/Marlin-DiscoEasy200/README.md

   [youtube video](https://www.youtube.com/watch?v=2gRfU26aTDs)
 * M73 support so that a [matching Octoprint plugin](https://plugins.octoprint.org/plugins/m73etaoverride/) can set the % progress bar.
 * Positions of Filament Change and Printer Information menus swapped.
+* G26 enabled for Bilinear or Unified Bed levelling testing plus a custom menu

 The following stock functions have not been configured (because we cannot work out how) and probably won't work: